Kr4uzr/Kr4uzr/README.md

 the world is just what it is today because people decided to innovate and this is my way. :D

 - 🔭 I’m currently working on Krypton BPO.
-- 🌱 I’m currently learning about React Native, Python and JavaScript.
+- 🌱 I’m currently learning about JavaScript.
-- 🤔 I’m looking for help with Data analysis.
-- 💬 Ask me about Python and cats. :D
+- 💬 Ask me about Js and cats. :D
 - 📫 How to reach me: send mail to BrunoCassioFR52@gmail.com.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Kr4uzr&theme=radical)